buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcBuildingElementProxy.md

 * To exchange special types of building elements for which the current specification does not yet provide a semantic definition.
 * To represent building elements for which the participating applications can not provide a semantic definition.

+> HISTORY  New entity in IFC2x.

 > IFC4.3.0.0 CHANGE _IfcBuildingElementProxy_ should no longer be used as spatial placeholders or provisions.
 Use _IfcVirtualElement_ instead.

-> HISTORY  New entity in IFC2x.
+> NOTE  It is advised not to use _IfcBuildingElementProxy_ to represent an arbitrary built element, but to use a direct instantiation of _IfcBuiltElement_ instead.

 ## Attributes